 What to do before you migrate a website

-As with any web project, success starts with advance prep.
+As with any web project, success starts with preparations in advance.
+From the size of your database and files to the number of plugins, backups, and media, everything factors into how slow or fast the migration can be, and how you can plan for a more seamless migration.
 So, what should you do before you migrate a website?
-Before you roll up your sleeves and get started, follow these three steps:
+Before you roll up your sleeves and get started, follow these steps:

-• Take inventory of all the content so you have a checklist of everything that must migrate from point A to point B. If you identify content that does not need to migrate, eliminate it.
+• Take inventory of all the content so you have a checklist of everything that must migrate from point A to point B. If you identify content that does not need to migrate, such as unused plugins or themes, delete them.
 You want to transfer only the content that is current.

 • Note your current themes.
 Review your theme files and note any additions you made to code.